LS-DYNA is a general-purpose finite element program for highly

 LS-DYNA is a licensed product and may not be available to all CCR users.
 Access is restricted.
 Contact ccr-help with inquiries regarding access to the LS-DYNA software.

-The LS-DYNA graphical interface (lsprepost) benefits from using the CCR's remote visualization node.
+The LS-DYNA graphical interface (lsprepost) benefits from using the CCR's remote visualization node, but can sometimes fail to load on the viz nodes.

 Many LS-DYNA examples are available for download from the vendor's website.